marthaflinderslewis/marthaflinderslewis.github.io/index.md

 How are humans able to combine concepts to form new ones?
 Why do unexpected or 'emergent' attributes arise in these combinations?
 I use computational linguistics, conceptual spaces theory, quantum theory, and category theory to try and answer questions like these.

 ## Bio:
-Martha Lewis is Assitant Professor at the Institute of Logic, Language, and Computation, University of Amsterdam.
+Martha Lewis is Assistant Professor at the Institute of Logic, Language, and Computation, University of Amsterdam.
 She was previously a Lecturer in the School of Engineering Mathematics and Technology at Bristol University, and completed postdocs at the [ILLC](https://www.illc.uva.nl/) at the University of Amsterdam, funded by a Veni fellowship, and in the [Quantum Group](https://www.cs.ox.ac.uk/activities/quantum/) in the Department of Computer Science, University of Oxford.
 She did her PhD at the University of Bristol, in the [Bristol Centre for Complexity Sciences](http://www.bristol.ac.uk/bccs/), and before that the [Evolutionary and Adaptive Systems (EASy) MSc](https://www.sussex.ac.uk/research/centres/ai-research-group/) at the University of Sussex.
 Martha's interests are in compositional approaches to understanding language and reasoning, through multidisciplinary approaches.

 Press coverage: [Science News](https://www.sciencenews.org/article/ai-large-language-model-understanding), [TechXplore](https://techxplore.com/news/2025-02-gpt.html), [Science Daily](https://www.sciencedaily.com/releases/2025/02/250221125814.htm)